1 - Walk around gawking at the huge casinos and their elaborate themes. Seriously. That alone could take 3 or 4 days.

 Along the strip, I like the Singing Fountains of Bellagio, which are free.
 If you time it right and climb the Eiffel Tower at the Paris casino across the street at dusk (there is a fee for going up the tower), you can watch the sunset and see the city lights come up for the night.
 Plus the fountains look VERY different from up there (and, again, it's a different experience of seeing them "sing" at dusk and all lit up in the dark).

 If you are interested in the city's history, I enjoyed this guide to Frank Sinatra's Las Vegas (http://www.smithsonianmag.com/travel/Frank-Sinatras-Las-Vegas-200937811.html), and there is the Cultural Corridor to explore (http://culturalcorridorvegas.org/ -- don't miss the Neon Museum, where all of the most famous signs come to retire; early-evening tours are especially fun--you can see the signs in daylight and then again when they are all lit up).

 If you are in the mood for art, Bellagio's Fine Art Gallery is small but impressive.
 Here are other art museums: http://www.theguardian.com/travel/2011/nov/16/top-10-galleries-museums-las-vegas

 And, for thrills, there are the New York-New York roller-coaster and "the world's highest thrill rides" on the Stratosphere Tower (http://www.stratospherehotel.com/Tower/Rides).
-Enjoy! about 4 years ago
+Enjoy! over 6 years ago

 All of the above are great ideas.
-Other great ideas would include the Pinball Hall of Fame (http://www.pinballmuseum.org/), The Mob Museum (http://themobmuseum.org/), The Springs Preserve (http://www.springspreserve.org/) and The Neon Museum (http://www.neonmuseum.org/). almost 4 years ago
+Other great ideas would include the Pinball Hall of Fame (http://www.pinballmuseum.org/), The Mob Museum (http://themobmuseum.org/), The Springs Preserve (http://www.springspreserve.org/) and The Neon Museum (http://www.neonmuseum.org/). about 6 years ago